Pioneer 3: Mission

 The flight plan called for the Pioneer 3 probe to pass close to the Moon after 33.75 hours and then go into solar orbit.
 The Juno II lifted off from LC-5 at 05:45:12 GMT on 6 December 1958.
 The launch went entirely according to plan until the first stage cutoff, when the engine cut off 3.7 seconds early due to a failure of the propellant depletion sensors, leaving a velocity shortfall of several hundred feet per second.
 The injection angle was also about 71° instead of the planned 68°, and the de-spin mechanism also failed to operate.
 The spacecraft reached an altitude of 102,360 km (109,740 km from the center of the Earth) before falling back to Earth.
 It re-entered Earth's atmosphere and burned up over Africa on 7 December at approximately 19:51 GMT (2:51 p.m.
 EST) at an estimated location of 16.4° N, 18.6° E. The probe returned telemetry for about 25 hours of its 38-hour-6-minute journey.
 The other 13 hours were blackout periods due to the location of the two tracking stations.
 The returned information showed that the internal temperature remained at about 43 °C over most of the period.

 While Pioneer 3 did not meet its primary mission objective of a lunar flyby, the data obtained was of particular value to James Van Allen.
 The Pioneer 3 probe data in addition to the data from the previous Explorer 1 and Explorer 3 satellites led to the discovery of a distinct second radiation belt around the Earth.
 The trapped radiation starts at an altitude of several hundred miles from Earth (where the outer belt was first observed by Sputnik 2 and Sputnik 3) and extends for several thousand miles into space.
-These Van Allen radiation belts surrounding the Earth are named for Dr. James Van Allen, in honor of his discovery.
+These Van Allen radiation belts surrounding the Earth are named in honor of his discovery.